 Please click the image to enlarge

-Within the Science Progressive Skills Document, our progressive objectives identify what pupils should know by the end of each year group and link to prior learning.
-These enable teachers to identify and plug gaps in pupil’s knowledge and skills.
-Within Science, pupils will develop a deep understanding of key concepts and second order concepts.
-These key concepts have been carefully considered and identified as the core knowledge and skills, required to successfully achieve in Science.
-The Key concepts are revisited and developed as the pupils move through the school to ensure the knowledge and skills are firmly embedded within the long term memory.
+Within the Science Progressive Skills document, our progressive objectives identify what pupils should know by the end of each year group and link to prior learning.
+These enable teachers to identify and plug gaps in pupils’ knowledge and skills.
+Within science, pupils will develop a deep understanding of key concepts and second order concepts.
+These key concepts have been carefully considered and identified as the core knowledge and skills, required to successfully achieve in science.
+The key concepts are revisited and developed as the pupils move through the school to ensure the knowledge and skills are firmly embedded within the long-term memory.
 These key concepts compliment work carried out across the school in line with the Aspiration Curriculum.
-The expectation is that, by the end of Primary School, children will know and understand these key concepts and to give them a solid foundation to enter the science curriculum at KS3.
+The expectation is that, by the end of primary school, children will know and understand these key concepts and will have a solid foundation to enter the science curriculum at KS3.

-In addition to first order concepts, the subject leader has identified subject specific second order concepts.
+In addition to key concepts, the subject leader has identified subject specific second order concepts.
 These can be used across all aspects of a subject to organise the substantive knowledge and skills taught.